 b.
 For existing estimates or treatment processes

-The Protocol will be reviewed by the CBP on a 6-month basis to incorporate new information and/or changes to process based on input received from the partnership.
+The Protocol will be reviewed by the CBP on an annual basis to incorporate new information and/or changes to process based on input received from the partnership.
+Any changes to the Protocol will take effect immediately upon adoption by the WQGIT.
+However, Panels already underway will be exempt from any changes to those process steps that have already occurred within a Panel.
+For example, a Panel is not required to hold a stakeholder forum, which is typically held once a Panel convenes, if Panel members are already at the stage of finalizing the Panel report.

 I. Determine the Need for a Review Process for Estimates: